 Remembering Ron Banks, Founder of The Dramatics

-Born Ronald Dean Banks on May 10, 1951, in Detroit, Banks was tall and strapping, with a vocal delivery inspired by the Temptations’ Eddie Kendricks.
-He was among a group of teenagers who formed the Sensations in 1964 and then changed their name to the Dramatics a year later.
+Born Ronald Dean Banks on May 10th, 1951, in Detroit.
+MI.
+Banks was tall and strapping, with a vocal delivery inspired by the Temptations’ Eddie Kendricks.
+He was among a group of teenagers who formed the Sensations in 1964 and then changed their name to the Dramatics the next year.

 The Dramatics began on the Wingate label, but had no charting hits with that imprint.
 Their first hit came with "All Because of You," which landed at No. 43 in 1967 and was released on the Sport label.

 After signing with Stax Records in 1971, they released “Whatcha See Is Whatcha Get,” which reached No. 3 on the R&B charts and No. 9 on the pop charts, and the atmospheric “In the Rain,” which went to No. 1 on the R&B charts and No. 5 on the pop charts.